Committees

 Membership - Selection and Responsibility

 • Full-time faculty and staff are eligible to serve on committees after their 1st year of employment at VSCC.
+Committee positions assigned to deans or assistant deans or designated as Ex Officio or Membership by Position may, when necessary, be filled by a faculty or staff member who has not completed one year of employment at VSCC.

 • For purposes of committee assignments, faculty from the Nursing Division and the Health Sciences Division will be considered a single pool.
 If a committee requires a faculty member from each academic division, a faculty member from either the Health Sciences Division or the Nursing Division will be appointed to serve on the committee.